TancrediZini/SoapySDR-SoapyRemote/README.md

 ## Experience

 I had problems during the setup due to my inexperience with the Github environment and Linux based systems, which I began to use in the previous DNCS project.
-There a couple of things I would have liked to solve, like the `[ERROR] avahi_entry_group_new() failed` or problems with dongle's antenna that never gave me a clear signal(I couldn't place it outside and there was probably too much noise in my apartment), no matter how or in which room I placed it.
+There a couple of things I would have liked to solve, like the `[ERROR] avahi_entry_group_new() failed` or problems with dongle's antenna that never gave me a clear signal, no matter how or in which room I place it (I couldn't place it outside and there was probably too much noise in my apartment).
 I also got to experience Markdown a bit, and the fact that I haven't found a way to make the links open automatically in a new tab anoys me a bit.
 I tried to did the best I could within my possibilities, but I feel that there are deeper analyis that could be done around this environment.